• Visitor Info

 Helpful tips & insights

-One of the things we love most about the hike to the waterfalls is how shaded the trail is by tall trees.
-It keeps the walk cool and comfortable.
-Plus, it's great for families since the paved trail is easy for kids and strollers!
+One of the things we love most about the hike is how shady the trail is.
+The tall trees keep it cool and comfortable, and the paved path makes it easy for kids and strollers - perfect for families!

 tropical trees and plants at Waimea Valley trail